 Korean Conflict-John J. Dugan, James R. Mathers, James H. Martin

 Viet Nam Conflict-Robert E. Douglas, Gary Heeman, James Nobles.

 Dedicated in the Centennial year of Sayre-1991

 Location.
 41° 58.829′ N, 76° 31.043′ W. Marker is in Sayre, Pennsylvania, in Bradford County.
-Marker is on Elmer Avenue.
+Memorial is on Elmer Avenue.
 The marker is located on the grounds of Elmer Park-Guthrie Square.
 Touch for map.
 Marker is in this post office area: Sayre PA 18840, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Lehigh Valley Railroad (about 300 feet away, measured in a direct line); Guthrie Square (about 300 feet away); War Memorial (approx. 0.6 miles away); Athens (approx. 0.6 miles away); McKinney Family (approx. Ύ mile away); Captain Augustus S. Perkins

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 283 times since then and 11 times this year.
 Last updated on November 5, 2015, by Don Morfe of Baltimore, Maryland.
 Photos: 1, 2, 3, 4, 5. submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.